SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Sudhir Sitapati

 Okay.
-No, so Percy, I was just saying that the category of incense sticks is having.
-Of ha.
-Is actually having very high consumption growth.
-It’s one of the fastest growing categories in FMCG in penetration and consumption terms, but very moderate value growth because of the price per night falling thanks to incense sticks.
+No. Percy, I was just saying that the category of incense sticks is having — of HI is actually having very high consumption growth, one of the fastest-growing categories in FMCG in penetration and consumption terms, but very moderate value growth because of the price per night falling, thanks to incense sticks.

 Percy Panthaki

-Understood.
-And last question.
-If I might be allowed in Africa.
-You have done very well over the last few quarters and you’re continuously growing EBITDA at sort of high teens on this higher base.
-Do you think you can keep up this kind of a performance or should we moderate our expectations for the next year in terms of EBITDA growth to a more low double digit kind of a number?
+And last question, if I might be allowed.
+In Africa, you have done very well over the last few quarters, and you’re continuously growing EBITDA at sort of high teens.
+On this higher base, do you think you can keep up this kind of performance?
+Or should we moderate our expectations for the next year in terms of EBITDA growth to more low double-digit kind of a number?

 Sudhir Sitapati

-I think there’s still ASIF is here, but for him because he wears two hats and in the hat of gom.
-I still think that there is now the kind of sharp margin increases we saw in Africa may not happen.
+I think they’re still — Aasif is here, but [Technical Issues] for him because he’s wears 2 hats and in the hat of GAUM, I still think that there is now the kind of sharp margin increases we saw in Africa may not happen.
 But I do think that there is still scope for us to have some kind of cadence of margin improvement in Africa going forward.
 And I hope that bottom line grows faster than top line in Africa for the next few years.

 Percy Panthaki